Process Apps → About Process Apps → Process Apps → About Process App Distribution

 Represent a complete design of one or more applications, orchestrations, or both.
 Process app blueprints are created in SBM Composer, published to Application Repository, and deployed a runtime environment.
 When they are exported from SBM Composer, blueprints have an .msd file extension.

 Blueprints can also be created in Application Repository by the "Get Process App from Application Engine" feature in the Environments area.
 You can then save this version of the process app to a file.

 A type of process app that can be used a starting point for creating other process apps.
 For example, if you have some database fields that you want to include in every process app you create, you could create a template that includes those fields.
 For details, refer to About Templates.

-Templates cannot be published or deployed, but they can be exported.
-When they are exported from SBM Composer, templates have an .mst file extension.
+Templates cannot be published or deployed, but they can be distributed by exporting them to an .mst file.

 Contain both the blueprint information and configuration data, such as projects, notifications, and overrides defined in Application Administrator.
 Snapshots can be promoted from Application Repository to different environments, such as testing and production.
 When they are saved from Application Repository, snapshots have an .mss file extension.
-Snapshots are provided with Serena solutions, such as Serena Release Control and Serena Service Manager.
+Snapshots are provided with solutions, such as Release Control and Service Support Manager.

 Blueprints and templates contain information about the version of SBM Composer they were developed in and exported from.
 You can import these files into the same or later version of SBM Composer, but not an earlier version.

 Publishing packages process app created in SBM Composer and makes them available for deployment in Application Repository.
 You can publish a process app in one of the following ways:

 For details, refer to Publishing a Process App.